Propose an Exhibition

 Series

-Each series has its own statement, artwork selection, award references, and print inquiry path.
+Each series has its own first-person statement, artwork selection, related project context, and inquiry pathways.

 Human scenes where gesture, smoke, lamp light, and laughter carry the gravity of lived tradition.